Nonabelian Multiplicative Integration on Surfaces: Quasi Crossed Modules and Additive Feedback

 A {\em differential graded} (DG) Lie algebra is a graded $\R$-module $\f = \boplus_{i \in \Z} \f^i$ \lb equipped with a graded Lie bracket $[-,-]$ and a differential $\d$ (of degree $1$) that satisfy the graded Leibniz rule.
 For instance, if $X$ is a manifold and $\g$ is a Lie algebra, then $\f := \Omega(X) \otimes \g$ is a DG Lie algebra.
 We say that $\f$ is a {\em quantum type} DG Lie algebra if $\f^i = 0$ for all $i < -1$; i.e.\ $\f = \boplus_{i \geq -1} \f^i$.

-Let us fix a quantum type DG Lie algebra $\f$, and assume that $\f$ is nilpotent and finite dimensional.
-By nilpotent we mean in the usual sense, namely that the lower central series of $\f$ is zero after finitely many steps.
-(The assumptions of finiteness and nilpotence are for the sake of presentation; in actual situations $\f$ will be infinite dimensional pronilpotent.)
+Let us fix a quantum type DG Lie algebra $\f$, and assume that $\f$ is nilpotent, and finite dimensional in each degree.
+(The assumptions of finiteness and nilpotence are for the sake of presentation; the construction works even when $\f$ is infinite dimensional and pronilpotent.)

 The Lie bracket $[-,-]$ of $\f$ makes the vector space $\g := \f^0$ into a nilpotent Lie algebra.
 We denote by $G = \exp(\g)$ the corresponding unipotent group.
 In order to be concrete, we take $G$ to be the analytic manifold $\g$, made into a Lie group by the CBH formula (cf.\ Section \ref{sec:expon}); in particular $1_G := 0_{\g}$.
 The exponential map $\exp_G : \g \to G$ is just the identity map here.